alff Documentation¶

 - Support several leading graph-based MLIP models, and easy to implement any type of other MLIP models.

 A distinctive capability of ALFF is its support for distributing workloads across multiple remote clusters.
-Instead of relying on a single cluster with long queue times, ALFF can submit, monitor, and handle results across several heterogeneous computing infractructures "asynchronously", dramatically accelerating the active learning workflow.
-Imagine being able to combine computing resources from completely different sources - Google Cloud, Amazon Web Services, national supercomputing centers, local campus clusters, and more - and have them work together on the same workflow?
-That is exactly what ALFF can do.
+Rather than relying on a single cluster with long queue times, ALFF can asynchronously submit, monitor, and collect results from several heterogeneous computing infrastructures, dramatically accelerating the active learning workflow.
+Imagine combining computing resources from entirely different sources - such as Google Cloud, Amazon Web Services, national supercomputing centers, local campus clusters - and having them collaborate seamlessly within a single workflow?
+This is exactly what ALFF is designed for.

 The modular design allows ALFF to easily extend/implement new functionalities/workflows.
-It also includes built-in workflows to automatically compute phonon dispersion, Potential energy surface (PES), elastic constants tensor, and more to be added.
+It already includes many built-in workflows to automatically compute Phonon dispersion, Potential energy surface (PES), elastic constants tensor, and more will be added.

 The only task required from users is to provide a configuration file - then fasten the seatbelt and enjoy the ride.